smally1529/Polling-System-API/README.md

 # Requirements :-

-    ▪ Install Node.js
+    ▪Install Node.js
-    ▪ Install MongoDB
+    ▪Install MongoDB
-    ▪ Install Postman or use any other api testing tool ▪ Install MongoDB Compass to check your api thats work fine or not.
+    ▪Install Postman or use any other api testing tool ▪Install MongoDB Compass to check your api thats work fine or not.

 # Getting Started :-

      ▪ Clone the repository

      git clone smally1529/Polling-System-API

      ▪ Install dependencies

       npm install

      ▪ Open "config/mongoose.js" and add MongoDB URI, local or Atlas

      ▪ Build and run the project

       npm start

      ▪ Navigate to http://localhost:8000/